Moduli problems for operadic algebras: Examples and applications

 This dual sequence sends the Lie bracket to the commutator of the pre-Lie structure (respectively, of the associative product).
-As a consequence of Proposition \ref{prop:naturalityfmp}, we then obtain a diagram of $\infty$-categories
+The equivalence from Theorem \ref{thm:mainthmkoszul} is natural in these operads, in the sense that the equivalence of Theorem \ref{thm:main prelie} and the equivalences from Section \ref{sec:comm def} fit into a commuting diagram of $\infty$-categories (Proposition \ref{prop:naturalityfmp})

+Here the top horizontal maps forget algebraic structure, while the bottom horizontal maps restrict formal moduli problems along the forgetful functors $\Art_{\Com}\rt \Art_{\Perm}\rt \Art_{\As}$.
 This tells us in particular that a commutative formal moduli problem lifts to a permutative one (respectively, to an associative one) if and only if the Lie bracket on its tangent complex arises from a pre-Lie structure (respectively, an associative structure).

-\begin{remark} More precisely, and more generally, let \(\mathscr{P}\rt \mathscr{Q}\rt \mathscr{R} \) be a sequence of Koszul binary quadratic operads.
-Then we have the following sequence of morphisms between Koszul twisting morphisms